imanuelgittens/javascript-studies/Course-02-Command-Line-for-Web-Developers-and-Mastering-Git-and-GitHub/Section-02-Mastering-Git-Part-1/project.md

 This command allows you to see the status of changes in your project that have not been commited in short format.

 ---

+###`git commit`

+This command saves a snapshot of your respository.

+Simple Code Example:

+	git commit -m "First Commit"

+This command will save a snapshot of all the changes in your repository up to this point.

+Complex Code Example:

+	git status -m "First Commit" --author="Sam Adams"

+This command saves a snapshot of the changes in your repository up to this point but it overwrites the default author.

+---